 Mathematics, Teacher Concentration

 Utilize your expertise in logic, problem solving, and analysis to help today's young students understand the world of mathematics.
-Through the Teacher Concentration program, mathematics majors can take courses to fulfill Indiana secondary teaching certification requirements.
-Counseled by professors in the Mathematics Department, you will add professional education courses to your major course of study.
-To complete the teacher concentration, mathematics majors take professional education courses which include student teaching.
+Through the teacher concentration program, mathematics majors can take courses to fulfill Indiana secondary teaching certification requirements.
+Counseled by professors in the mathematics department, you add professional education courses to your major course of study.

-The Mathematics Department encourages students to prepare for teaching on all levels.
-Elementary Education majors may consider a mathematics minor or a double major in mathematics and elementary education.
+You are encouraged to prepare for teaching on all levels.
+Elementary education majors may consider a mathematics minor or a double major in mathematics and elementary education.

 Prepare for a variety of careers in which technical skills, problem solving, and creativity are valued.
 Choose a professional future in information technology, business, teaching, engineering, or many other fields.
 Many Saint Mary’s mathematics graduates continue their studies in top graduate programs.